correabuscar/amdmsrtweaker-lnx/README.md

 License
 -------

-This was originally under GNU GPL, however my modifications/additions etc. are under UNLICENSE and/or CC0 (ie. public domain)
+This was originally under GNU GPL (see oldLICENSE file), however my modifications/additions etc. are under UNLICENSE and/or CC0 (ie. public domain)